artemnovichkov/Carting/README.md

   </a>
 </p>

 Do you use [Carthage](https://github.com/Carthage/Carthage)?
 Are you feel tired of adding special script and the paths to frameworks (point 4, 5 and 6 in [Getting Started guide](https://github.com/Carthage/Carthage#getting-started)) manually?
 Me too.
-Carting do it for you.
+Carting does it for you.
 It scans Carthage folder and linked frameworks, gets framework names and updates the script.

 ## Using